How Long Does a Background Check Take?

 Under perfect conditions, a background check takes one to three business days.
-However, one can take up to 14 days or longer depending on the scope of the searches.
-Delays will impact the talent acquisition process such as:
+However, one can take up to 14 days or longer, depending on the scope of the searches.
+There are steps built into the process that take time, such as:

 A vendor must receive authorization from a candidate before they can complete a background check.
 And this isn’t just common courtesy.
 The Fair Credit Reporting Act federally mandates employers follow the act to ensure compliance.

 However, delays in the screening process can occur when the candidate fails to take immediate action.
-If an applicant waits three or four days before reading over the authorization form, this already creates a major delay.
-The employment background check itself cannot begin until an applicant offers their approval.
+An applicant might wait three or four days before reading over the necessary authorization form.
+That can kick off a domino effect, delaying progress on pre-employment screening, criminal records requests, and credit checks.

 Candidate Drug Test Scheduling

 If the job applicant passes a pre-employment background check, you’ll want to set up a round of testing for current results.
 Drug tests take just a few minutes to collect but can incur delays if the job applicant misses their appointment or otherwise doesn’t submit to the screening promptly.
 Scheduling conflicts or a lack of urgency might also cause candidates to delay visiting a testing clinic.
 This kind of delay will ultimately prolong the time it takes to get the drug test results you need.